-Communicating openly and honestly about your own feelings about the move will help your children deal with their emotions.
-Let them know that you, too, are a little sad about leaving your friends but excited about making new ones simultaneously.
+Communicating openly and honestly about your feelings about the move will help your children deal with their emotions.
+Let them know that you are a little sad about leaving your friends but excited about making new ones simultaneously.

 Validate Their Feelings

 If the kids aren’t being cooperative and keep throwing tantrums, don’t discount their feelings.
-Rather let them rant and rave.
+Instead, let them rant and rave.
 Let them know that you’re there to listen.
-Answer all their questions about the move.
+Then, answer all their questions about the move.
 Tell them it’s normal to feel this way before moving to a new house.